What is Mindfulness?

 What is the evidence for Mindfulness?

 High quality evidence shows benefits for a variety of life challenges including stress/anxiety, depression/low mood and chronic pain.
 There is also emerging evidence to suggest that mindfulness meditation can boost immune system functioning and can change the structure of the brain.
-Recent research in 2016 showed that increased mindful awareness predicted better mental health in parents and their children and that mindful parenting was associated with lower levels of parenting stress and higher levels of authoritative (as opposed to authoritarian or permissive) parenting styles.
+Research in 2016 showed that increased mindful awareness predicted better mental health in parents and their children and that mindful parenting was associated with lower levels of parenting stress and higher levels of authoritative (as opposed to authoritarian or permissive) parenting styles.

 What actually happens on a Mindfulness course?